CoinFabrik/web3-grant/vulnerabilities/examples/integer-overflow-or-underflow/README.md

     pub enum Error {
         /// An overflow was produced while adding OverflowError,
-        /// An underflow was produced while substracting UnderflowError,
+        /// An underflow was produced while subtracting UnderflowError,
     }